Seo Tips

 While that’s true, there is a much more significant benefit to internal links: accessibility.

 Imagine you own a website with over 100 pages.
 If you link to each page from another page, it’s like having a hundred tiny pages that are hard to navigate.
 In other words, it’s not very accessible.
-It’s the same as if I had a website with 20,000 pages and each page had its link.
-It’s a massive waste of space, and it’s not very user-friendly.
+It’s the same as if I had a website with 20,000 pages, and each page had its link.
+It’s a massive waste of space and not very user-friendly.
 So, instead of linking to every page, use the internal linking feature on WordPress.
 This makes your site easier to navigate and share with your audience.

 Internal links are the key to SEO

 This is typically achieved by using the anchor text (or the actual words of the link) to suggest to the reader what they should do next.
-For example, a blog post with an anchor text of “read more” will encourage users to click on the link and read more about the topic.
+For example, a blog post with an anchor text of “read more” will encourage users to click the link and read more about the topic.

 It doesn’t have to be that way, though.
 You can also use internal links to direct readers away from your website to other pages.
-This is called “internal redirecting,” It works in the same way as internal linking, except you’re redirecting the user to a different page or website.
+This is called “internal redirecting,” It works the same way as internal linking, except you’re redirecting the user to a different page or website.

 Use internal links to boost your conversion rates.